PhilippCraftLink/PJS_Web-Scraper/README.md

 Indeed also offers high quality and a large amount of data.
 However, Indeed was much more difficult to scrape.
 On the one hand, the HTML structure is very deeply nested and difficult to analyse.
 Secondly, Indeed uses Cloud-Flare as an anti-bot mechanism.
 Using the Scrapy framework is not enough to bypass this captcha test.
 Even a normal Selenium browser is not sufficient.
 To solve the test, i decided to use Seleniumbase, an extension of Selenium, which recognises and automatically solves simple captcha tests.

+Have a look at the complete Read-the-Docs documentation here: https://philippcraftlink.github.io/PJS_WebScraping/

 ---